NORTH POLE | Arctic

 Have you heard of the “Marginal Gains” philosophy?

-The idea is that by capitalising on every little hidden advantage, 1% here, 1% there, gains quickly compound into a huge overall improvement.
+The idea is that by capitalizing on every little hidden advantage, 1% here, 1% there, gains quickly compound into a huge overall improvement.

-CTSS prides itself on this kind of innovation across all of our expeditions including the North Pole Last Degree Ski.
-We optimize both the big details like guide staff etc, all the way through to the tiny comfort details like food/tents etc
+CTSS prides itself on this kind of innovation across all of our expeditions, including the North Pole Last Degree Ski.
+We optimize both the big details, like guiding staff all the way through to the tiny comfort details, like food and tents.

 Does an operator have strong values?

-This is sometimes a little harder to identify as it’s more a feeling than a sales pitch, but you should get a feel for a company through their little interactions, their care factor, their attention to detail, their corporate social responsibility, their response to you.
+This is sometimes a little harder to identify as it’s more a feeling than a sales pitch, but you should get a feel for a company through their little interactions, their care factor, their attention to detail, their corporate social responsibility, and their responses to you.

-Polar Expeditions can be high risk and stressful so pick an operator who has strong core values and a team mentality that aligns with yours so that when things get challenging you can rely on open lines of communication, knowing they will do what they can to support you and keep you safe.
+Polar Expeditions can be high-risk and stressful, so pick an operator who has strong core values and a team mentality that aligns with yours.
+When things get challenging, you can rely on open lines of communication, knowing they will do what they can to support you and keep you safe.

 It is this team cohesiveness that flows through to each individual and helps everyone achieve their goal.